 In September, we opened the world premiere of Perseverance by Callie Kimball.
 I worked as a production assistant and deck chief alongside Equity Stage Manager Myles C. Hatch.
 You can find more on the show here in a review from the Portland Phoenix.

 In November, we began rehearsal for Portland Stage's 25th production of A Christmas Carol.
 Though we had to cancel our in-person performances of the show due to COVID-19, we were able to record a digital performance of the show.
 More information about the show can be found here in a review from Broadway World.

-In 2022, I have filled in as a production assistant in the rehearsal room in the creation of Portland Stage's Senior Living, as well as recently working backstage on Portland Stage's latest new work, Last Ship to Proxima Centauri: "In this Clauder Competition-winning futuristic sci-fi, planet Earth has become uninhabitable.
+In 2022, I filled in as a production assistant in the rehearsal room in the creation of Portland Stage's Senior Living, as well as recently working backstage on Portland Stage's latest new work, Last Ship to Proxima Centauri: "In this Clauder Competition-winning futuristic sci-fi, planet Earth has become uninhabitable.
 The last escape ship from Earth arrives at its new home centuries after all the others.
 The pilots are not prepared for what they find there."
 More information from Broadway World and Portland Press Herald.